tinko26/ao/docs/api/src/ao_sys/ao_alarm_queue_2.h.md

 #define AO_ALARM_QUEUE_ASSERT (false)
 ```

-Defines whether to assert the correctness of the alarm queue upon each insertion and removal in linear time.
+Defines whether to assert the correctness of the alarm queue upon each insertion and removal, in linear time.
 If that is not the case, a runtime assertion failure is triggered.
 This can aid in a debugging scenario.

 ## `AO_ALARM_QUEUE_CAPACITY`